tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 ### SODA queries: Filtered views, charts, maps
 After a dataset is uploaded, people can create many views that derive from it.
-Depending on what you want to know, it might not make sense to treat these as separate entities.

-In my previous analysis, I did count filtered views, charts and maps all as separate entities.
+In my previous analysis, I counted filtered views, charts and maps all as separate entities.
 I think it's worth separating these because they can be derived from the source datasets.